Apache Solr for TYPO3 - The Search for Your Website

 1. Faster search for large websites

-TYPO3 websites can become very large over time.
-Solr is made to handle large amounts of content, which is especially important for businesses.
-It can search thousands of entries in seconds.
+TYPO3 websites can become very extensive over time.
+Solr is designed to process large amounts of content, which is particularly important for businesses.
+It can search through thousands of entries in a matter of seconds.

 2. Smarter results

-Solr understands what people are searching for and provides autosuggest as they type to increase usability.
-It shows auto suggest as you type, corrects small spelling mistakes with error correction, and even recognizes different terms with the same meaning.
-For example, if someone types"photo" but your site uses"image", TYPO3 Solr will still find the right one.
+Solr understands what people are searching for and offers autosuggest while typing to improve user-friendliness.
+It displays suggestions while typing, corrects minor spelling mistakes, and even recognizes different terms with similar meanings.
+For example, if someone types in “photo” but your page uses “image,” TYPO3 Solr will still find the right result.

 3. Easier for visitors

-Solr allows visitors to filter search results by date, category or keyword using this search engine, so they can find what they're looking for faster.
-These benefits improve the overall user experience.
+Solr allows visitors to filter search results by date, category, or keywords.
+This helps them find what they are looking for more quickly.
+These advantages improve the overall user experience.

 4. Customizable to your needs

 Every website is different.
-TYPO3 Solr can be set up to display results exactly how you want them.
-You can specify what to search, what to ignore and how to display the results.
+TYPO3 Solr can be set up to display results exactly the way you want them.
+You can specify what to search, what to ignore, and how the results are displayed.

 5. Better than the standard search

-TYPO3 comes with a simple default search, but it's limited.
-TYPO3 Solr is faster, more flexible and offers significantly more functions.
+TYPO3 comes with a simple standard search function, but it is limited.
+TYPO3 Solr is faster, more flexible, and offers significantly more features.
 It can be perfectly integrated into TYPO3 via a TYPO3 extension called EXT:solr.

 TYPO3 Solr Extension and Tools

-Apache Solr for TYPO3 works seamlessly with TYPO3 - thanks to a TYPO3 Solr extension and a range of helpful tools and extensions.
-These make setup, content indexing and customization easier for both developers and editors.
+Apache Solr for TYPO3 works well with TYPO3.
+This is thanks to a TYPO3 Solr extension and many useful tools.
+These make setup, content indexing, and customization easier for both developers and editors.

 1 EXT:solr